 Some of the most successful international companies use localization to appeal to audiences.
 These include:

-If you visit the website Coca-Cola serves up in Japan, you will find that it is starkly different from the US version.
-The page is crowded with images and text and might overwhelm western sensibilities.
+If you visit the website Coca-Cola serves up in Japan, you will find it starkly different from the US version.
+The page is crowded with images and text and might overwhelm Western sensibilities.
 However, audiences there prefer to have that level of information displayed so they can learn about products quickly.